grosser/parallel_tests/Readme.md

 Options are:
 <!-- copy output from bundle exec ./bin/parallel_test -h -->
-    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --pattern [PATTERN]          run tests matching this regex pattern --exclude-pattern [PATTERN]  exclude tests matching this regex pattern --group-by [TYPE]            group tests by:
+    -n PROCESSES                     How many processes to use, default: available CPUs -p, --pattern PATTERN            run tests matching this regex pattern --exclude-pattern PATTERN    exclude tests matching this regex pattern --group-by TYPE              group tests by:
                                      found - order of finding files
                                      steps - number of cucumber/spinach steps
                                      scenarios - individual cucumber scenarios
                                      filesize - by size of the file runtime - info from runtime log
-                                     default - runtime when runtime log is filled otherwise filesize -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --isolate-n [PROCESSES]      Use 'isolate'  singles with number of processes, default: 1 --highest-exit-status        Exit with the highest exit status provided by test run(s) --failure-exit-code [INT]    Specify the exit code to use when tests fail --specify-groups [SPECS]     Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
+                                     default - runtime when runtime log is filled otherwise filesize -m, --multiply-processes COUNT   use given number as a multiplier of processes to run -s, --single PATTERN             Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) --isolate-n PROCESSES        Use 'isolate'  singles with number of processes, default: 1 --highest-exit-status        Exit with the highest exit status provided by test run(s) --failure-exit-code INT      Specify the exit code to use when tests fail --specify-groups SPECS       Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
 Commas indicate specs in the same process, pipes indicate specs in a new process.
 Cannot use with --single, --isolate, or --isolate-n.
 Ex.